 Rachel has more than 25 years of experience representing business owners, lending institutions, property owners, institutional investors and investment advisors, landlords and tenants in complex transactions involving land acquisitions and dispositions; debt and equity financing, including construction, working capital, asset acquisition and permanent financing; significant leases from both the landlord and the tenant perspective, including retail, office and industrial leases, ground leases and build-to-suit leases.
 She is also representing both lenders and borrowers in work-outs and restructuring of troubled loans and landlords and tenants in renegotiations of leases in default situations.

-Rachel also provides Delaware opinions to lending banks on major real estate transactions throughout the country whenever Delaware entities are used as the borrowing vehicle or whenever property located in Delaware is used as collateral for a loan.
-She also provides, on behalf of borrowers, organizational documents, or reviews and revises organizational documents originating from forwarding counsel, and then issues the formal legal opinions that satisfy all requirements of lenders’ counsel.
+Rachel also provides Delaware opinions to banks on major real estate and securitized lending transactions throughout the country whenever Delaware entities are used as the borrowing vehicle or whenever property located in Delaware is used as collateral for a loan.

-Rachel also handles various issues relating to the siting and leasing of space on telecommunications towers and represents the principal parties in commercial condominiums, construction and architect agreements, management agreements, brokerage agreements, easements, licenses and satellite agreements.
-She is a title insurance agent for various national title insurance companies.
+Rachel handles various issues relating to the siting and leasing of space on telecommunications towers and represents the principal parties in commercial condominiums, construction and architect agreements, management agreements, brokerage agreements, easements, licenses and satellite agreements.
+She also represents various national title insurance companies.